GoSolve-io/go-application-guide/README.md

 2. Problem with circular dependencies
 3. Package hierarchy explained using go standard library (example: `net` to `net/http`, `crypto` to `crypto/md5`, `encoding` to `encoding/json` etc.)
    1. Explain packages as layers (`http` builds on top of `net`!)
-      1. Important `net` can never import it's child packages!
+      1. Important `net` can never import its child packages!
 Explain why.
-   2. How it solves problem with circular dependencies?
+   2. How it solves the problem with circular dependencies?
 4. Example project packages breakdown (package layers diagram)
    1. Diagram with all packages stacked on top of each other
       1. Show dependency direction